 - What media will you target?

-- How will your products/services be delivered to the market?
+- How will your product or service be delivered to the market?

 - How might future changes impact your marketing?

 - How will you price your product relative to others in the market to be competitive yet profitable?

 - What type of payment will you accept?